 The Pashtun Global Diaspora also aims to combat the threat of extremism to Pashtun culture through organizing and combining the intellectual and material strengths of the Pashtun diaspora globally.
 Although PGD has yet to determine its organizational structure, it plans to organize a conference in six months that will be held in Europe, where Pashtuns are settled in larger numbers.
 Siraj Khan, the head of Pashtun Council Canada and also one of the founders of the PGD, in a telephone interview said, “The Pashtun Global Diaspora will not take the form of a mass movement, but will work as a think tank that gives input to political parties and social movements like the PTM in the Pashtun homeland.”

 Founded in 2011, the International Institute for Peace is a UNESCO Category II organization based at Rutgers University, Newark.
-We are dedicated to the promotion of research and education on peacebuilding and conflict transformation through nonviolent struggle, and the cultivation of a culture of peace.
+We are dedicated to the promotion of research and education on peacebuilding and conflict transformation, and the cultivation of a culture of peace.

 Waging Nonviolence partners with other organizations and publishes their work.